chowjl94/ideaforge/README.md

 ## Overview

-- Upload pdf
+- Upload pdf to aws S3 , using aws-sdk
+- send S3 data into pine cone using /create-chat

+### Passing into PineconeDB

+- take fileKey from s3 load the PDF (loadS3IntoPinecone)
-- Splits pdf to smaller chunks
+- Splits pdf to smaller chunks (loadS3IntoPinecone)
-- Vectorise the chunks
+- Vectorise the chunks (loadS3IntoPinecone)
-- embed the vectors with its metadata
+- embed the vectors with its metadata (loadS3IntoPinecone)
-- Store embedded vectors to pineconeDB
+- Store embedded vectors to pineconeDB (loadS3IntoPinecone)

+### Generate an entry in NeonDB to store

+- insert a chat entry for chat table
+- each chat entry is a table which will be used later to store a conversation content as an entry in a message table

 - Generate a query which will be vectorised
 - Query PineconeDB and compare vectors in DB with query vector